Smol Slime

 ![]() | ![]() |

-Requires special firmware that provides power from the GPIO pins.
+Requires special firmware that supplies power from the GPIO pins.
 YouTube Tutorial

 Software